PGMacDesign/FlutterTesting/README.md

 # Flutter Testing V2

-A new Flutter application.
+A new Flutter application with the purpose of being used to learn the framework and Dart language.

 ## Getting Started

 This project is an experiment with various Flutter Tutorials.

+It will be a collection of tutorials, experiments, and code snippets pulled from the [Tutorial and Info Links](#tutorial-and-info-links) section

-## Tutorial and Info Links:
+## Tutorial and Info Links

 01) [Build iOS & Android Apps w/ Google's Flutter & Dart](https://www.youtube.com/watch?v=6ZCz6Ylqk3A)